JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 Sometimes, you should pursue opportunities to gain a *deeper* level of experience with a skill you already have; other times, you should pursue opportunities that give you a *broader* skillset to draw on.

 Let's talk about *why* building a broader skillset makes you more valuable and will help you to be ready when big new opportunities become available.
-And I'll explain why you should look beyond your current job for opportunities to add new skills to your repertiore.
+And I'll explain why you should look beyond your current job for opportunities to add new skills to your repertoire.

 **Skill stacking**

 The value in learning new skills is in combining them to do unique new things.
-For each new skill you add to your repertiore, you could gain *multiple* new skills that you didn't have before.
+For each new skill you add to your repertoire, you could gain *multiple* new skills that you didn't have before.
 So if you have two skills and you add a new skill, you may have more than three total skills now.

 Why?
 Because that new skill might also augment your existing skills to create more new skills.